 City of Football

 Saint Petersburg is the home of the famous Russian football team Zenit – a multiple winner of national championships, and a winner of the UEFA Cup and Super Cup.
+In 2018, St Petersburg became one of the cities where the FIFA World Cup matches took place.

 City of Bridges